admon84/screeps-arena-typescript-sample-bot/README.md

 ## Next Steps

-Explore the bot's architecture to understand its core components and design patterns.
-Customize the existing modules to implement strategies to defeat opponents in different arenas.
-Utilize the managers and role-based creep systems as a foundation for crafting your roles and mechanics.
-Continue to iterate and refine your bot to improve your rank in Screeps Arena.
+Explore the bot's architecture and develop new strategies for different arenas.
+Customize the managers and role-based creeps to fit your gameplay style.
+Iterate and refine your bot to progress in Screeps Arena.
 Happy coding!